 Time series regression is a statistical method for predicting a future response based on the response history (known as autoregressive dynamics) and the transfer of dynamics from relevant predictors.
 Time series regression can help you understand and predict the behavior of dynamic systems from experimental or observational data.
-Time series regression is commonly used for modeling and forecasting of economic, financial, and biological systems.
+Common uses of time series regression include modeling and forecasting of economic, financial, biological, and engineering systems.

-You can start a time series analysis by building a design matrix (\(X_t\)), which can include current and past observations of predictors ordered by time (t).
+You can start a time series analysis by building a design matrix (\(X_t\)), also called a feature or regressor matrix, which can include current and past observations of predictors ordered by time (t).
 Then, apply ordinary least squares (OLS) to the multiple linear regression (MLR) model

 - Autoregressive integrated moving average with exogenous predictors (ARIMAX)

 - State space models